vishwasjha17/Hello-World/README.md

 * Click `Compare & Pull Request` button.
 * Click `Create Pull Request`

-After you are done with this check the [Open Issues](https://github.com/Novice-Paradigm/Hello-World/issues) in this repo or other repos of [Novice Paradigm](https://github.com/Novice-Paradigm) and continue Contributing!
+After you are done with this check the [Open Issues](https://github.com/Novice-Paradigm/Hello-World/issues) in this repo or other repos of [Novice Paradigm](https://github.com/Novice-Paradigm) and continue Contributing!:smile::smile: